Chart Color Schemes

 AreaSearch assessment of residential development activity positions South Lake - Cockburn Central among the top 25% of areas assessed nationwide

-South Lake - Cockburn Central has seen approximately 66 new homes approved annually over the past five financial years, totalling 332 homes.
-By June 2026302 approvals have been recorded.
-On average, 2.7 people moved to the area per new home constructed between FY-21 and FY-25, indicating solid demand that supports property values.
-New homes are being built at an average expected construction cost of $285,000.
+South Lake - Cockburn Central has witnessed approximately 66 new home approvals annually over the past five financial years, totalling 332 homes.
+As of FY-26306 approvals have been recorded.
+On average, 2.7 people per year moved to the area for each new home constructed between FY-21 and FY-25, indicating robust demand that supports property values.
+New homes are being built at an average construction cost value of $285,000.

 Frequently Asked Questions - Development